Talavera pottery (Talavera Poblana) is a Mexican and Spanish pottery tradition from Talavera de la Reina, in Spain.

 In the early 20th century, interest developed in collecting the work.
 In 1904, an American by the name of Emily Johnston de Forrest discovered Talavera on a trip to Mexico.
 She became interested in collecting the works, so she consulted scholars, local collectors, and dealers.
 Eventually, her collection became the base of what is currently exhibited in the Metropolitan Museum of Art in New York.

-During this time period, important museum collections were being assembled in Mexico as well.
+During this period, important museum collections were being assembled in Mexico as well.
 One of the earliest and most important was the collection of Francisco Perez Salazer in Mexico City.
 A bit later, in the 1920s, Franz Mayer, a German-born stockbroker, started his collection.
 In Puebla, he was considered a bit crazy for buying all of the “old stuff” from the locals.

 In 1986, the Franz Mayer Museum opened in Mexico City with the largest collection of Talavera Poblana in the world – 726 pieces from the 17th through the 19th century, and some 20th-century pieces by Enrique Luis Ventosa.